pidg3/f21ca-group8/README.md

 | *(we now have one of our awkward silences with no response - after 20s the message is sent to GLUE)* || human_2  glue respond Raining here |
 | GLUE | Here's an interesting fact about rain! | N/A |

-The message is also sent to GLUE instantly if the message contains 'final answer is', along with the ` glue respond` token.
+The response is also send to GLUE instantly if the message contains 'final answer is', along with the ` glue respond` token.

 Note that ' glue respond' token contains an extra space at the start as per instructions from RASA team.

-### From GLUE

-GLUE should return a single token: `silent_response` - to indicate a response that should **not** be shown in the UI.
-Note this differs from an empty response, which indicates another Alana bot should take over.

 ## How to connect a RASA bot to the GUI

 1. Spin up your RASA bot.
-Note the port it is exposed on (this is normally localhost:5005).
+This is achieved with 2 seperate command line prompts, one running `rasa run actions`, the second running `rasa run --enable-api` - Note the port it is exposed on (this is normally localhost:5005).
 2. Expose the RASA bot via nGrok: `ngrok http [rasa port]`, i.e. `ngrok http 5005` if the port follows the above pattern.
 Note
 3. Tell the app what the ngrok URL for the GLUE bot is via cUrl: `curl -X POST --header "Content-Type: application/json" --data '{"externalBotUrl":"[URL]"}' http://glue-middleware.eu-west-2.elasticbeanstalk.com/setExternalBotUrl` - note you should use the HTTP ngrok URL for this (not the HTTPS).
 4. Check this has worked properly: `curl http://glue-middleware.eu-west-2.elasticbeanstalk.com/externalBotUrl` should return the URL with an extra bit at the end: 'webhooks/rest/webhook'.